Invasive Species and Prairie Management Specialist

 The Valentine National Wildlife Refuge(NWR) Invasive Species and Prairie Management Specialist will carry out much needed control of invasive plants threatening Sandhill Prairie, wetland and marsh habitats, which are critical to migrating and breeding birds, as well as other species of wildlife.
-Control methods include hand-pulling, herbicide application, and cutting and digging with hand tools.
-Biological aids will be responsible for documenting locations and treatments applied to invasive plants across the refuge using GPS technology.
+Control methods include cutting and digging with hand tools, ATV-mowing equipment and herbicide application,.
+Biological aids will be responsible for documenting locations and treatments applied to invasive plants across the refuge using GPS and GIS technology.
 Duties also include conducting annual monitoring of rare plants, monitoring the effects of the grassland grazing program; and habitat mapping .
 These biological aids may also assist the biological staff with biological surveys and projects.
 Experience using GIS is a plus.
-All positions (depending on qualifications of applicants) may also help with prescribed fire, and other biological duties as assigned.
+All positions (depending on qualifications of applicants) may also help with other biological duties as assigned.
 Technicians and aids should have the ability to work independently and as part of a team, tolerate working outdoors in all conditions (heat, cold, rain, insects, etc), physical ability to hike while carrying tools, and have a valid driver’s license.
-Training in driving ATV/UTV’s will be given and prescribed fire training may be available as well.
+Training in driving ATV/UTV’s will be given as well.
 A bunkhouse is available, with shared kitchen and living space.
 Positions are expected to last 6 months.

 This position includes a $250 weekly living allowance and a one-time travel allowance of $1,100.